-North American Electronics Industry Had a Disappointing December
+North American Electronics Industry Continues to Stall

 All data cited in this report are based on rolling averages of the past three months, which smooths out some of the volatility in monthly data to show clearer trends.

 Note on the graph:

 All indices are based on the same baseline of the average month in 2000=100, and reflect a three-month rolling average.

 Sources: IPC statistical programs for the EMS and PCB industries; SIA for semiconductor data; U.S. Census Bureau for U.S. new orders for computer and electronic products.

 Download the graph as a PDF